mkao006/Imputation/README.md

 ### Previous Methodology

-All relevant material of the previous methodology can be allocated in the *previous_methodology* folder.
+All relevant material of the previous methodology can be allocated in the `previous_methodology` folder.

-### Proposed Methodology and Case Example
+### Proposed Methodology and Case study

-There are three code scripts to perform the full imputation case study for the wheat data (*wheatSUA.csv*)

-1. **wheatDataManipulation.R** - This script reads and performs data
-manipulation of the SUA data into the desired format.

-2. **wheatImputation.R** - This script follows the previous script
-and performs the imputation and examination.

-3. **wheatSimulation.R** - This script also follows the data
-manipulation code and runs the out-of-sample simulation.

-### Supplementary script
+### Core functions

-These are the functions that performs or assists the imutation process.
+The core functions to carry out the whole imputation process, from imputation, diagnosis and simulation can be found in the `code` folder.

-* **computeYield.R** - This function is used to compute the yield and to avoid infinity or NaN.
+`computeYield.R` - This function is used to compute the yield and to avoid infinity or NaN.

-* **naiveImputation.R** - This function performs the naive imputation, that is, linear interpolation followed by last/first observation carrid forward/backward.
+`naiveImputation.R` - This function performs the naive imputation, that is, linear interpolation followed by last/first observation carrid forward/backward.

-* **meanlme4.R** - This is the core function which performs the imputation based on linear mixed model with EM estimation of the average value.
+`meanlme4.R` - This is the core function which performs the imputation based on linear mixed model with EM estimation of the average value.

+`predict.meanlme4.R` - The prediction function for the imputation model from meanlme4 function.

-* **swsImputation.R** - This is a wrapper function of the *meanlme4* function which imputes the area, production and yield for a single commodity.
+`swsImputation.R` - This is a wrapper function of the *meanlme4* function which imputes the area, production and yield for a single commodity.

+`impDiag.R` - A function to plot several diagnostic plots.

+`impFit.R` - A function to plot the imputed production, area harvested, and yield against the official and semi-official figures.

+`impBootPred.R` - The function performs bootstrap to estimate the prediction error.